 The Creality Ender 3 is arguably the best budget printer for 3D printing on the market.
-I am lucky enough to have one.
+I am lucky enough to have one (though mine’s a little old – here’s the 32 bit uprated latest version on Amazon).
 Here are a set of posts on using Freecad, Prusa Slicer and other tools to produce my own designs.
 They are here mainly as an aid-memoir for me.
 But if you find them useful that’s great.

 Connecting Pronterface to Ender 3